 Intention to create legal relation

-Because it is an intention to create legal relations consists of readiness of a party to accept the legal sequences of having entered into an agreement.
-It is a motion of every contracting party must have the necessary intention to enter into a legally binding contract.
+It is due to the acquisition of legal intent involves the preparation of a party to accept the legal process of agreeing.
+It is the move of every contracting party that there must be a mandatory intention to enter into a legally binding contract.